There's some evidence suggesting a tie between the two conditions, but more studies are needed.

 By Thea Engst

-As the original sexual liberation generation ages, understanding HPV becomes critical.
+As the original sexual liberation generation ages, learn the link between menopause and HPV.

 By Rachel Crowe